IO42630/about-java/12-class/class.md

 #### Inheriting Members
 * same _signature_ and compatible return type
     * thus same name, parameters and return type
-    * `super` allows to reference parent method
-    * `this` references the child method
-* Checks performed when overridng a method
+* Checks performed when overriding a method
-1. child method must havve same signature as parent method
+1. child method must have same signature as parent method
 2. child method must be at least as accessible as parent method
     * `Child` contains `private foo()` , `Parent` contains `pubic foo()`
     *  `Parent parent = new Child();`